sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Getting_Started/Installation_and_Configuration/Installing_Titanium_Advanced_Tools/Installing_Genymotion.md

 * For Windows, Genymotion provides two installers: a ready-to-run installer that provides VirtualBox and a standard installer that does not.
 Genymotion recommends using the ready-to-run installer.
 If you want to manually install VirtualBox, g o to **[Download VirtualBox](https://www.virtualbox.org/wiki/Downloads)** and get the **Windows .exe** file.
 Open the .exe file and follow the installation steps.
 When finished, reboot.

-If you have Intel Hardware Accelerated Execution Manager (HAXM) for Android installed, you may not be able to run VirtualBox.
-Previously, there have been conflicts with HAXM and VirtualBox.
+{{% alert title="⚠️ Warning" color="primary" %}}If you have Intel Hardware Accelerated Execution Manager (HAXM) for Android installed, you may not be able to run VirtualBox.
+Previously, there have been conflicts with HAXM and VirtualBox.{{% /alert %}}

 ### Genymotion Cloud account